Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 Notes

-To get that beautifully smooth chocolate top, make sure to allow the bars to sit out at room temperature to soften.
-This will be much easier to cut through and the chocolate layer will be slightly pliable and less likely to crack and fracture while you are slicing the bars.
+Make sure to allow the bars to sit out at room temperature to soften.
+This will be much easier to cut through.
+If you score the top of the chocolate layer before chilling, you will have a smooth chocolate layer on top.

 Nutrition Information